Redefining functional assessment methods through the EPFL Smart Kitchen (ESK)

 Contact

-If none of the projects suits you but you are interested to apply computer vision in prosthetic limb research in general, please feel free to contact us to discuss potential opportunities.
+We’re currently not actively recruiting students but if you’re interested in applying computer vision in prosthetic limb research in general, please feel free to contact us to discuss potential opportunities.

 Project PI: Solaiman Shokur ([email protected])